Last updated on August 28th, 2021 at 08:40 am

 Here we will work on the derivation of the Terminal Velocity equation or formula using Stokes’ Law.
 We will consider a situation where a solid sphere moving slowly in a fluid to derive the Terminal Velocity equation.
+We will also solve a numerical problem using the terminal velocity equation.

 Derivation of Terminal Velocity Equation using Stokes’ law